 Easy fixes for common deck problems like rotten boards, wobbly railings and loose nails.
 Plus, see how to stiffen a bouncy, wobbly deck.

 1. Cut out the bad board

-The most difficult part is cutting out the damaged section cleanly.
-Don't try to cut directly over a joist.
+The most difficult part of this deck repair task is cutting out the damaged section cleanly.
+Don’t try to cut directly over a joist.
 Instead, cut to one side and screw on a cleat to support the new decking.
-It's a fairly hefty cut for a jigsaw, so use a sharp, stiff blade to keep your cuts as straight and smooth as possible.
+It’s a fairly hefty cut for a jigsaw, so use a sharp, stiff blade to keep your cuts as straight and smooth as possible.

 Draw a square line on the decking to one side of a joist below.
 Cut the deck board with a jigsaw.
 Pull the decking nails with a cat’s paw.